ilopezfr/CarND-Capstone/README.md

 ![alt text][image1]

 The `/waypoint_loader` reads the map or trajectory information and publishes a list of waypoints that the vehicle can follow safely.
 The `/tl_detector` node takes this information and the camera image from the vehicle - either simulation or real - and publishes the state of the traffic light ahead (`GREEN`, `YELLOW`, `RED` or `UNKNOWN`).
-It also publishes the topic `/debug/bounding_box_img` in which the most relevant detected traffic light is marked up with a bounding box.
+It also publishes the topic `/debug/bounding_box_img` (not shown) in which the most relevant detected traffic light is marked up with a bounding box.
 The above diagram shows the case for the simulated environment in which the `/styx_server` node publishes all the relevant vehicle state and sensor information as well as receives the necessary control signals for steering (not shown), throttle (not shown) and braking.
 The `/waypoint_updater` node determines the desired speed for the waypoints ahead.
 The `/pure_pursuit` node calculates the drive-by-wire commands for the `dbw_node` node based on the information about the waypoints ahead.

 ### 2. ROS node waypoint_updater.py

-The `/waypoint_updater` node constantly looks for the next `LOOKAHEAD_WPS` waypoints.
+The `/waypoint_updater` node constantly looks for the next `LOOKAHEAD_WPS = 100` waypoints.
 If the next traffic light is either `GREEN` or `UNKNOWN` (`self.stopline_wp_idx == -1`), it will not change the desired speed at the waypoints ahead.
 If the next traffic light is either `RED` or `YELLOW`, it will use decelerating speed for the waypoints ahead.
 It is important to mention that the vehicle might detect a `RED` or `YELLOW` traffic light, but will only react to it if the stop line of this traffic light is within distance of the next `LOOKAHEAD_WPS` waypoints.

 ```python
 def generate_lane(self):